 Representative from Information Technology & Architecture

-If your project is considered higher risk, eg you plan to involve one of our vulnerable populations as participants, then the Ethics Panel may require you to attend a Panel meeting to discuss your project.
-If your project considered lower risk, then a Panel member may contact you via phone or email.
+Your project will be reviewed by the secretariat.
+If your project is considered higher risk, then the Ethics Panel may require you to attend a Panel meeting to discuss your project.
+If your project is considered lower risk, then it may be reviewed by internal Panel members, with feedback given to you via email.

-If you’re unsure whether you need the ACC Ethics Panel to review your project, or if you have any questions about the application form then contact the Ethics Panel via email email@example.com.
+If you’re unsure whether you need the ACC Ethics Panel to review your project, or if you have any questions about the application form then email us.

 Costs of supplying data and recruiting clients